ZinLiao/handybox/README.md

 # What type of function I have ?

-  Object, Arrays, Number, String and Time methods that are not Native
+  Provides APIs not found in native JavaScript, involving Object, Array, Number, String, Time, and common tools, as well as support for use in Node.js

 # How to own me ?